nicinabox/nicinabox/README.md

 ## Daily deploys

-Daily deploys are triggered once a day through a build on CircleCI.
-The build is triggered by `nicinabox-scheduler`.
+Daily deploys are triggered by `nicinabox-scheduler` once a day on CircleCI.

+CircleCI config can be found in `circle.yml`

 ## License